 GLAC Dialogue Forum

-As a community of action working towards the Agenda 2030 we know there is no time to lose if we want to implement the 17 sustainable development goals (SDGs) in time.
-Therefore we offer a space for connection, exchange and collaboration concerning current topics related to the SDGs on which the GLAC community has competence.
+As an action network working towards the Agenda 2030 we know there is no time to lose if we want to implement the 17 sustainable development goals (SDGs) in time.
+Therefore we offer a space for connection, exchange and collaboration concerning current topics related to the SDGs on which the partners and members of different communities within the GLAC Network have competence.

 The GLAC Dialogue Forum offers a range of different formats:

-The Input Sessions invite speakers from the community as well as guests to give a short presentation that triggers a discussion with all community members participating and may result in taking further steps together, deepening dialogue, voicing change and taking action by the global GLAC community.
+The Input Sessions invite speakers from the GLAC Network as well as guests to give a short presentation that triggers a discussion with all community members participating and may result in taking further steps together, deepening dialogue, voicing change and taking action by the global GLAC Network.

-The Community Café provides a place to come together, (re)connect within the community, exchange ideas and identify common areas of engagement.
-GLAC community members are invited to step into the café two to three times a month and experience state-of-the-art formats like Speed Dating, Happy Hour and Celebrating Achievements.
+The Community Café provides a place to come together, (re)connect, change ideas and identify common areas of engagement.
+GLAC Network members are invited to step into the café two to three times a month and experience state-of-the-art formats like Speed Dating, Happy Hour and Celebrating Achievements.
+These formats are not open to the public.

 Rethabile is a Legal & Systems Designer, Founder of Pereko Foundation in Botswana.
 She has over ten years of experience in both nonprofit and private sectors with a strong background in business and law to lead research in legal and systems design projects for access to justice.
 Rethabile had a groundbreaking stay at Stanford University, Hasso Plattner School of Design (d.School), as the John.
 S. Knight Fellowships Affiliate where she developed an immense interest in the human-centered process of creative problem-solving, spending time at the Legal Design Lab and the K12 Lab.
 She participated as a fellow for d.School Designing for Social Systems, joining high impact social sector leaders across the world and recently published “The ABCs of Design Thinking PlayBook'' on Amazon and the “FutureLab Toolkit”.